 As of December 2018, there were 6102 elementary schools, 2548 secondary schools, 119 universities and colleges, and 38 vocational training schools.
 This makes a total of 8807 Adventist educational institutions spread out across the globe.

-If you enroll at an Adventist school, you’ll be joining this massive family of learners and educators around the world.
+So every student who enrolls at an Adventist school will be joining a massive family of learners and educators around the world.

-And a recent study conducted in the US among grade schools revealed the blessed success that Adventist schools are having.
-It showed that students in Adventist schools outperformed the national average in all subjects, all grades, and in schools of all sizes.
+And a recent study conducted in the US among grade schools showed that students in Adventist schools outperformed the national average in all subjects, all grades, and in schools of all sizes.

 This success was mainly attributed to the wholesome approach of Adventist education in the development of the students, including the spiritual aspect.